NTh1nk/NTh1nk/README.md

 Hi, Im NTh1nk.
 An amature programmer

-- 🔭 I’m currently working on a 2d Unity Game
+- 🔭 I’m currently working on https://nth1nk.itch.io/reclaim
 - 🌱 I’m currently learning Unity
-- 👯 I’m looking to collaborate on Unity games
+- 👯 I’m looking to collaborate on a Unity
-- 🤔 I’m looking for help with ...
 - 💬 Ask me about coding
-- 📫 How to reach me: ...
+- 📫 How to reach me: Send me a friend request on github
-- 😊 Pronouns He/Him

 - ⚡ Fun fact: ...
 -->